By Shanthi Steddum, KPA-CTP, CCPDT-KA, B.S.

 I’ve also successfully helped clients, whose dogs have a bite history, understand their dog and prevent future bites and over-reactions from their dogs.
 Many of which have been able to share an active life out in public with their furry friend without incident!

 I don’t use shock collars or prong collars either, by the way.
-I use proven methods using classical and the positive reinforcement quadrant of operant conditioning to help the dogs learn they don’t need to bite.
+I use proven methods using classical conditioning and the positive reinforcement quadrant of operant conditioning to help the dogs learn they don’t need to bite.
 That they have an option to engage with their owner and ask for distance.
 By showing apprehension and fear, their human friend is able to navigate their surroundings to reduce fear and risk of the dreaded barky-lungy response to feeling scared or trapped.

 Before I bore the pants off you with all my scienc’y mumbo-jumbo, just know it works.
 Handling a scared dog with pain or aversive techniques just teaches them that asking for distance doesn’t work.
 Maybe starting with a bite will?
 Is that what we want our dogs to learn?
 That their only chance of getting out of a scary situation is PAIN or they bite someone?
 How is that ok?